Stuycs-K/project03-final-9-walkupj-skarabote-moncrieffek/DEVLOG.md

 Added music file, downloaded Bass, made plan

 ### 2024-01-07 - Bass struggling
 Wrote some basic Bass code, tried to compile, major errors.
 Tried to understand the library & how to use. ~2 hrs

+### 2024-01-08 - More Bass struggling
+Desperately trying to compile, but always getting an "undefined symbols" error.
+Will ask K tmrw. ~40 minutes

 ## Eva Skarabot